vatatav/development_standards/docs/developer_quickstart.md

 This document provides practical, step-by-step instructions for common development tasks within this workspace.
 It is intended as a quick reference or "How to..." guide.

-For the detailed philosophy, standards, and formal procedures, always refer to the other documents in the `development_standards` project, such as `standards.md` and `project_lifecycle_guidelines.md`.
+For the detailed philosophy, standards, and formal procedures, always refer to the other documents in the `most_comprehensive_approach` project, such as `standards.md` and `project_lifecycle_guidelines.md`.

 ## 2. How to: Start a New Project